sourcefrog/cargo-mutants/book/src/timeouts.md

     }
 ```

+In general you will want to skip functions which cause a hang when mutated,
+either by [marking them with an attribute](skip.md) or in the [configuration
+file](filter_mutants.md).

+## Timeouts

+To avoid hangs, cargo-mutants will kill the test suite after a timeout.

+cargo-mutants measures the time to run the test suite in the unmodified tree.

-`cargo mutants` automatically sets a timeout when running tests with mutations
+`cargo-mutants` then automatically sets a timeout when running tests with
-applied, and reports mutations that hit a timeout.
-The automatic timeout is the greater of
+mutations applied, and reports mutations that hit a timeout.
+The automatic
-20 seconds, or 5x the time to run tests with no mutations.
+timeout is the greater of 20 seconds, or 5x the time to run tests with no
+mutations.

-The `CARGO_MUTANTS_MINIMUM_TEST_TIMEOUT` environment variable, measured in seconds, overrides the minimum time.
+The `CARGO_MUTANTS_MINIMUM_TEST_TIMEOUT` environment variable, measured in
+seconds, sets a minimum timeout, but allows it to be larger if the unmodified
+test suite takes a long time to run.

-You can also set an explicit timeout with the `--timeout` option, also measure in seconds.
-In this case
+You can also set an explicit timeout with the `--timeout` option, also measured
-the timeout is also applied to tests run with no mutation.
+in seconds.
+If this option is specified then the timeout is also applied to the
+unmutated tests.

 The timeout does not apply to `cargo check` or `cargo build`, only `cargo test`.

-To make future runs faster, you can [skip mutations that hit a timeout](skip.md).